idsia-robotics/pointing/index.md

 <div markdown="1">

-## IMU-based pointing for package selection on industrial conveyor belts
+## Selecting Objects on Conveyor Belts Using Pointing Gestures Sensed by a Wrist-worn Inertial Measurement Unit

 G. Abbate, A. Giusti, A. Paolillo, L. Gambardella, A. Rizzoli, and J. Guzzi
 </div>